greenbone/docs/src/faq.md

 ## Where can I ask questions and get support?

 Support is only provided for the Greenbone Enterprise product line.
-Besides that, the Greenbone Community can be reached at [https://community.greenbone.net][community forum] to ask question.
+Besides that, the Greenbone Community can be reached at the [https://community.greenbone.net][community forum] to ask question.
 In this forum, several Greenbone developers try to help on a voluntary basis.